Lozitsky/vim-markdown-preview/README.md

 * [Mozilla Firefox](https://www.mozilla.org/firefox) or
   [Google Chrome](https://www.google.com/chrome/browser/) or [other browser](https://github.com/JamshedVesuna/vim-markdown-preview/wiki/Use-other-browser-to-preview-markdown#ubuntu-or-debian)

-Since Firefox does not add titles on its own, for the plugin to work correctly, you must insert the first line

-`<title>vim-markdown-preview.html</title>`

-into the md-file.
-Otherwise, it is impossible to identify the page, any new blank page and page without a title will be called “Mozilla Firefox”

-* If using Markdown.pl, put

-  `let vim_markdown_preview_perl=1`

-  `let vim_markdown_preview_browser='Mozilla Firefox'`

-  in your `.vimrc` file

-It is recommended to use grip when rendering Unicode characters.

 Options
 -------
 All options have default values and work out of the box.
 If you prefer to change these, just add the following lines to your [.vimrc](http://vim.wikia.com/wiki/Open_vimrc_file) file.